Key Objectives include:

 The Strategic Conservation Plan (SCP) for Ontario Place has been completed and approved by the Deputy Minister of the Ministry of Citizenship and Multiculturalism.
 You can access the SCP here.

 As part of ongoing due diligence for the redevelopment of Ontario Place, an HIA was drafted.
-Engagement with Indigenous communities and stakeholders on the draft HIA was undertaken until January 20, 2023, and the project team is now reviewing input and updating the document.
-An update on Heritage will be included as part of the virtual public consultation meeting on Thursday, April 27, 2023 (see the Environmental Assessments or Public Realm Design + Upgrades sections for more information).
+Engagement with Indigenous communities and stakeholders on the draft HIA was undertaken until January 20, 2023, and the project team has reviewed the inputs and has updated the document.
+An update on Heritage was included as part of the virtual public consultation meeting on Thursday, April 27, 2023 (see the Environmental Assessments or Public Realm Design + Upgrades sections for more information).
 The recommended design of the public realm presented during this event includes feedback gathered throughout the EA process and from the HIA community engagement.
-The final HIA will be included as part of the Category C EA Consultation and Documentation report and will also be part of the development application resubmission to the City of Toronto.